vne/reqmon/README.md

 If one of the monitored files is modified, it is removed from the require cache and reloaded.
 Only dependencies of the module that required
 **reqmon** would be monitored.

-Module will reload only if file's mtime is more than the previous mtime.
+Module will reload only if file's mtime is greater than the previous mtime.

 Ignore paths
 ------------